 In Reinvent Yourself, bestselling author and entrepreneur James Altucher (in typical fashion) takes an insanely deep dive into his several successes, numerous devastating failures and how he’s constantly reinvented himself in the face of painful life changes over the years.
 If you’re in a personal or professional rut, feel like your business needs a change of direction, or that you just need to try something new, this business book will be incredibly helpful by learning Altucher’s personal process for perfecting the art of reinvention.

-What I love most about Altucher’s writing style is that he’s not afraid to go down the rabbit hole when he encounters a question he feels his readers will have—this business book is no exception.
-In it, he describes specific strategies, chases down the answers to your fears & objections, shares personal stories, explains case studies in transformation from other entrepreneurs he’s interviewed and gives you the tools you need to master the skill of reinvention.
+What I love most about Altucher’s writing style in his many business books, is that he’s not afraid to go down the rabbit hole when he encounters a question he feels his readers will have—this business book is no exception.
+In it, he describes specific strategies, chases down the answers to your fears & objections, shares personal stories, explains case studies in transformation from other entrepreneurs he’s interviewed and gives you the blogging tools you need to master the skill of reinvention.

 83. The Power of KM: Harnessing the Extraordinary Value of Knowledge Management by Brent N. Hunter.

 Have you heard of knowledge management?
 Brent Hunter’s business book on this topic is a clear introduction to the subject and explains all of the basics of what knowledge management entails.
 It’s written for beginners, so don’t expect a textbook for an MBA graduate.
 It’s more aimed at managers who can take its ideas and put them into practice in their organization—in order to better your internal processes.

 The key learning from this business book is that knowledge is power, and therefore knowledge management is extremely valuable to any entrepreneur or manager.